alasca-association/tarook/docs/admin/ipsec.md

 - on startup (if start_action=start).
 The CHILD_SAs will not be restarted automatically when they go down.
 Other configuration settings are needed.
 This is not recommended.
 The user is encouraged to use trap policies instead (see above)
 - Manually (no start_action is provided).
 Use swanctl --initiate --child <name> to start a connection

+Possible values for (CHILD) SA proposals can be found here: https://wiki.strongswan.org/projects/strongswan/wiki/IKEv2CipherSuites

 ## Forward traffic

-`remote_ts` on Initiator sides basically claims which subnet ranges can be reached via this wireguard connection.
+`remote_ts` on Initiator sides basically claims which subnet ranges can be reached via this IPsec connection.
 The gateway is already configured to forward wireguard traffic (NAT).
 Wireguard traffic arrives over the `wg` interface which makes it easy to identify.
 A quickfix to also forward IPsec traffic is to add a rule that looks something like this:

 `iifname $wan ip saddr 10.3.0.0/24 oifname $wan ct state new counter accept;`